Young and Homeless

-We've also arranged free planning and architectural advice for the project which will be provided by CBRE.
+We also arranged free planning and architectural advice for the project which was provided by CBRE.

 The property will be repaired and converted to provide homes for two young people, aged 16 to 18, and a 24/7 live-in care worker.
 The young people will have en-suite bedrooms and a shared kitchen.
 The care worker’s accommodation includes a separate bathroom and office space.

 The project will help address a critical need for accommodation in the capital and give young people leaving care a safe and suitable place to live that will help them make a positive transition into adulthood.